-Robin Roberts Finds A Snowy Surprise Upon Her Arrival At The ‘GMA’ Studios
+Robin Roberts Finds A Snowy Surprise Upon Her Arrival At The 'GMA' Studios

-Robin Roberts found a snowy surprise upon her arrival at the Good Morning America studios.
-The news anchor was shocked by a snowy display of affection from one of the show’s workers in the midst of a blizzard that has impacted the Northeast.
+Robin Roberts found a snowy surprise upon her arrival to the Good Morning America studios.
+The news anchor was shocked by a wintry display of affection from one of the show's workers in the midst of a blizzard that has impacted the Northeast.

 Robin took to her Instagram page to document her happy reaction with her 715,000 followers.

 The Good Morning America studio is located in the middle of Times Square, New York.
-The sidewalks were cleared in front of the entrance to the building.
-That was where Robin found a loving message scrawled in the snow.
+The sidewalks were cleared in front of the entrance to the building, which was where Robin found a loving message scrawled in the snow.

-In a dusting of the powdery residue, someone wrote the words “I love Robin.”
+"I [heart] Robin" was written in a dusting of the powdery residue.

 "My knights in shining armor.
 Look what they had for me when I arrived.
 How blessed am I?" she exclaimed.

-Robin was dressed warmly for her arrival to the ABC studios in the wee hours of the cold morning.
-She donned heavy pants, sneakers, a gray jacket, and a down topper with the hood up.

-She wore a dark-colored mask atop her face as she stood next to a worker at the studio who held her bags.

-In the caption of the post, Robin called the message a “lovely surprise.”
+In the caption, Robin called the message a "lovely surprise" and greeted the new week.

 Her fans shared their own feelings regarding the message of love for the GMA host.